pipedrive/client-php/README.md

 ### <a name="update_a_person"></a>![Method: ](https://apidocs.io/img/method.png ".PersonsController.updateAPerson") updateAPerson

 > Updates the properties of a person.
+Note that you can supply additional custom fields along with the request that are not described here.
+These custom fields are different for each Pipedrive account and can be recognized by long hashes as keys.
+To determine which custom fields exists, fetch the personFields and look for 'key' values.
 For more information on how to update a person, see <a href="https://pipedrive.readme.io/docs/updating-a-person" target="_blank" rel="noopener noreferrer">this tutorial</a>.

 ```php